IHaveThatPower/fvtt-tribe8/README.md

 All characters are created with 30 attribute points and 50 additional character points.
 In the future, that will be configurable per-world, as well as adjustable (by the GM) per character.

 At present, no stock Items (i.e. Skills, Perks, Flaws, Combat Maneuvers, Aspects, Weapons, etc.) are included.
 I plan to make packs for those in the future.

+## Roadmap (Todo List)

+This is a rough, ever-changing list that depicts in approximate priority order what's on the list of yet-to-be-implemented features.

+### Short Term
+- Tracking of number of Flesh and Deep Wounds
+- Calculate and show Movement rate
+- Create a mini Application for editing Attribute points, rather than having them be directly on the sheet, to save some space and de-crowd the already-crowded sheet.
+- Equipment tab
+- Combat tab
+- Character artwork support
+- See how nasty it'd be to correctly capitalize the document type names

+### Longer Term
+- Localize!
+- Make starting CP a system setting for the GM, and then make the initial CP boxes something GM users can edit
+- Some way to trade attribute points (i.e. PSY for other attributes)
+- Sundering?
+- Technosmithig?